-This guitar practice video shows how to solve your guitar playing problems:
+Watch this guitar practice video to learn how to improve your guitar playing by fixing your problems:

-Here is how to use this method when you practice guitar:
+Here is how to use this guitar practice method:

 (Correctly) Isolate The Problem